thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 ### Make network support settings

-All the changes in this section must be re-applied each time after a cluster is created or updated.
+{% include tip.html content="All changes in this section must be re-applied each time after a cluster is created or updated.
 If these changes are not present, a reboot of the VMs will not have network access.

-So when updating these files, keep a backup to copy after any subsequent cluster creation or update.
+So when updating these files, keep a backup to copy after any subsequent cluster creation or update." %}

 1. Update hostnames for all the nodes by issuing: